ahsfar/pawfect/README.md

+### It was an open source project used to get hands on experience on MySQL and Azure app Service (with Azure DB)

 # Build a PHP and MySQL - Flexible Server app on Azure App Service

 Build and deploy a sample PHP application to Azure App Service, and integrate it with Azure Database for MySQL - Flexible Server on the back end.